sonic-net/SONiC/doc/dhcp_server/port_based_dhcp_server_high_level_design.md

 ## 3.3 Switch State Service Design
 ### 3.3.1 DhcpMgr Daemon
 DhcpMgrd is daemon process to perform DHCP server related work.

+**1) Monitor DB table changes**

-It gets the DHCP_SERVER_IPV4 config changes from CONFIG_DB and FDB_TABLE changes from STATE_DB.
+DhcpMgrd gets the DHCP_SERVER_IPV4 config changes from CONFIG_DB and FDB_TABLE changes from STATE_DB.
 It is responseible for refreshing `dnsmasq.hosts` file and making this change takes effect while detecting DHCP_SERVER_IPV4 or FDB_TABLE change.
 <div align="center"> <img src=images/dhcp_server_block_diagram.png width=570 /> </div>

 The following figure describes how dhcpmgrd refreshes `dnsmasq.hosts`
 <div align="center"> <img src=images/dnsmasq_update_flow_diagram.png width=530 /> </div>

+**2) Refresh counter table**

+Once dnsmasq receives or sends a DHCP packet, it would record it in logs.
+DhcpMgrd is to monitor changes of dnsmasq logs, and according to this log to update counter table DHCP_SERVER_IPV4_COUNTER in STATE_DB.

 ## 3.4 Lease Update Script
 Dnsmasq supports to specify a customize script to execute whenever a new DHCP lease is created, or an old one destroyed.
 We can update lease table in STATE_DB by this script.
 <div align="center"> <img src=images/lease_update_flow_diagram.png width=380 /> </div>

-## 3.5 DHCP Server Monitor
+## 3.5 Customize DHCP Packet Options
-DHCP server monitor process is to periodically monitor work status of DHCP server.

-* Monitor packet count

-  Once dnsmasq receives or sends a DHCP packet, it would record it in logs.
-One job of DHCP server monitor is to monitor changes of dnsmasq logs, and according to this log to update counter table in STATE_DB and verify whether count of DHCP server packet sent or received is correct.

-* Monitor critical process

-  DHCP server monitor will periodically check whether processes of dnsmasq and dhcmpmgrd are working well.

-* Check file `dnsmasq.hosts`

-  DHCP server monitor will periodically check whether the generated file `dnsmasq.host` is consistent with the configuration in CONFIG_DB.
+We can sustomize DHCP Packet Options per DHCP interface by dnsmasq.

+We can set tag for each DHCP interface, all DHCP clients connected to this interface share one tag, and DHCP server would add DHCP options by config to each DHCP packet sent to client.

 ## 3.6 Flow Diagrams
 ### 3.6.1 Config Change Flow